-Yodi has extensive experience advising on cross-border data issues, particularly with respect to China, Japan and the APAC region.
-She took an active role in developing the first digital discovery platform in China to be designed, operated and staffed by PRC-licensed lawyers.
+Yodi has extensive experience advising on cross-border data issues, particularly with respect to Asia and the European Union.
 Prior to joining the firm, Yodi worked at one of the “Big Four” Japanese law firms in Tokyo, Japan.
+She also took an active role in developing the first digital discovery platform in China to be designed, operated and staffed by PRC-licensed lawyers.

 Yodi is committed to doing pro bono work, particularly for homeless and low-income clients.
 While in law school, Yodi interned for the Honorable Harriet O’Neill of the Supreme Court of Texas.